Ashwin-S-Nambiar/TailwindCSS-Study/README.md

 # <img src="https://skillicons.dev/icons?i=tailwind" /> TailwindCSS
 ***A repo made to document my learning of TailwindCSS.
-Contains the practice codes of different TailwindCSS concepts and components.***
+Making a website using TailwindCSS and React to better understand it.***

 ## 📂 Resources
 - **Youtube: [freeCodeCamp.org](https://youtu.be/ft30zcMlFao?si=CmNopGNyY2sdza0S)**